 You’ve heard the buzzword used by motivational speakers, Proactive.
 It means more than just taking initiative.
 It means that we have the responsibility (response-ability) for our own lives.
 Highly proactive people don’t blame others or circumstances for their behavior.
 Their behavior is a product of their own conscious choice and willpower.

 Next time you’re faced with an excuse outside of you, change the way you think and develop a strategy to tell yourself that you can do it.
 Once you realize the power you already have inside of you, overcoming obstacles will be easier.
 A few successes will build your confidence and help you grow and be able to commit to something you want to do or have.
-Self-talk can make us or break us.
-Allow yourself talk to help you be proactive toward your health and fitness goals.
+Self-talk can make or break us.
+Allow yourself to talk to help you be proactive toward your health and fitness goals.
 You already have, inside of you, what it takes to succeed.

 When I work with patients on behavioral modification, we use tools to help them achieve their goals.
 Two successful tools are a food journal and appointment scheduling.